MogomotsiFM/equation-solver-deployment-pipeline/README.md

   - Generate an AppSpec file and pipe it to CodeDeploy.
 This is a lesson from the first CodeBuild integration,
 - AWS CodeDeploy
   - To deploy a production Lambda function using a canary deployment strategy,
-  - To deploy an API Gateway production stage.
+  - ~To deploy an API Gateway production stage~,
+  - Add alarms that can trigger rollback in case of failures.

 ## Notes